cashubtc/nuts/bonded-pol.md

 At least one manifest MUST match a keyset commitment contained in a bond-committed epoch.
 This prevents unrelated signatures made before the bond existed from being used unless the bond adopted the corresponding history.

 If all predicates succeed, the challenge transaction MAY slash atomically.

+### 9.4 Keyset Rotation Violation

+This is a self-contained challenge.
+The challenger supplies a lifecycle baseline manifest committed by the bond plus one or two signed manifests satisfying a NUT-XX `rotation_violation` predicate.

+The covenant MUST:

+1. Verify every supplied manifest under `mint_pubkey`.
+2. Prove the baseline keyset commitment against authenticated bond history.
+3. Require all manifests to identify the same keyset.
+4. Evaluate exactly one of `reactivation`, `issuance_after_lock`, `deactivation_overrun`, or `declaration_drift` as defined by NUT-XX.

+The violating manifest need not have entered a bonded epoch.
+Signing a contradictory lifecycle statement for a keyset governed by the bond is sufficient.
+If the selected predicate succeeds, the challenge transaction MAY slash atomically.

 ---